MikeDigitize/Did-You-Just-Unfollow-Me/README.md

 * Access Token Secret

 ### Create the config file
 So now for the final piece of the puzzle.
 Download this app from the download zip option on the right of this page and save / unzip it to a suitable location in your hard drive.
 Open the folder and create a new file.
 Call it twitter-config.js.
+Make sure the file extension is .js.
 Open this file in a text editor or notepad and copy the following into it replacing the quoted text with the relevant text from your Twitter app:

 ```javascript
 module.exports = {